raphaelm/cockatiel/docs/api.rst

    you should expect to get a new name in the ``Location`` response header.

+   :reqheader X-Content-SHA1: The SHA1 hash of the transmitted file (optional)
    :resheader Location: The relative or abosulte URL to the file
                         with the name that acutally has been used when storing the file.
    :status 201: if the file did not exist on this server before
    :status 302: if the file already existed on this server previously
+   :status 400: if you specified a SHA1 hash and it does not match the
+                hash calculated on the server
    :status 500: on any internal errors

 .. http:delete:: /(filename)